Jalen Hurts squatting 500 on his way to a bigger lift at 16 in 2015. / YouTube

 JALEN HURTS POWERLIFTING

-Only five days later, he upped all three lifts: 470-lb. squat, 250-lb. bench press, 500-lb. deadlift for a 1220-lb. total and his first powerlifting win in the boys’ 197-pound division.
-From then on, Hurts wasn’t just a football phenom; he was a strength phenom, too.
+Only five days later, he upped all three lifts: 470-pound squat, 250-pound bench press, 500-pound deadlift for a 1220-pound total and his first powerlifting win in the boys’ 197-pound division.
+From then on, Jalen Hurts wasn’t just a football phenom; he was a strength phenom, too.

 His junior year, after he was the high school football divisional MVP, 16-year-old Jalen Hurts continued to increase all three lifts and competed in six more powerlifting meets, winning his division (boys, 197-pound) twice more.

-His best-ever powerlifting total was at the Texas boy’s divisional championships on March 7, 2015, when he finished second with a total of 1430 lbs.
-(649 kg.) with a 570-lb. squat, 275-lb. bench press, and 585-lb. deadlift.
+His best-ever powerlifting total was at the Texas boy’s divisional championships on March 7, 2015, when he finished second with a total of 1430 pounds (649 kg.) with a 570-pound squat, 275-pound bench press, and 585-pound deadlift.
 This was his final powerlifting meet, and, again, Jalen Hurts, future NFL superstar, was only 16.

 Jalen Hurts bench press